Growing Zones: 4-11 patio / 8-11 outdoors(hardy down to 20℉) 4-11 patio / 8-11 outdoors

 A Lifetime of Limes, All Grown Organically

 The fresh scent of the Florida Keys is just a click away with the high-quality Key Lime Tree.
 Delicious, richly-green fruit decorates this tree’s silhouette in a smattering of crisp flavor, yielding bushels of juicy limes from your garden, deck or patio.
+Even better?
+This Key Lime is organically-grown.

 Key Lime Tree - USDA Organic Pollination